EntitySpaces/entityspaces.js/README.md

     });
 };

-// Custom Properties goes in the "customize" method and this is called for you automatically es.objects.Employees.prototype.customize(function () {
+// Custom Properties go in the "customize" method which is called for you automatically es.objects.Employees.prototype.customize(function () {

     // You can add any number of extra properties of any type in here